Know your geospatial data services – which one is right for you

 WMTS is designed for the quick and efficient delivery of pre-rendered map tiles.
 It is used by web mapping applications to display geographic data, such as maps, satellite images, and terrain data, in a fast and responsive manner.

-WFS, on the other hand, is designed to serve vector data, such as points, lines, and polyggon features.
+WFS, on the other hand, is designed to serve vector data, such as points, lines, and polygon features.
 It allows clients to request specific features, such as buildings, roads, or boundaries, and receive them in a format that can be displayed in a web-based mapping application or GIS software.

 So, in conclusion, WMTS, WFS, and WMS are all web-based geospatial data services that deliver according to the differing needs of various audiences.